Babushka Eggplants (Georgian-Style Eggplants Stuffed with Carrot, Parsnip & Capsicum)

 2. With a spoon, scrape out the flesh of the eggplant halves, chop it roughly and set aside.
 Place the hollowed out eggplant halves in a greased baking dish, season them and drizzle with olive oil.

 3. Place a fry pan over medium heat, pour in the olive oil, and cook the onion until soft and translucent.
 Add the eggplant flesh, garlic, grated carrots, parsnip and green capsicum and cook for a further 10 minutes (the vegetables will soften).
-Add the tomato paste, bay leaves, thyme, sugar and seasoning and cook for another 25-30 minutes.
+Add the tomato paste, bay leaves, thyme, maple syrup and seasoning and cook for another 25-30 minutes.

 5. Cover with foil and bake for 30 minutes.
 Uncover the dish and bake for a further 30-45 minutes.
 The dish is ready when the eggplants have softened and the sauce has thickened (it should not be watery).